 Rachel Maddow is Bill O'Reilly

-After hyping a fake story on Afghan bounties, cable's leading anchor doesn't blink and moves on to the next fable
+After hyping a fake story for a year, cable's leading anchor doesn't blink and moves on to the next fable

 If you’d told me back in 2005, when I first met Rachel Maddow, that the lightning-quick, ultra-smooth broadcaster would someday supplant Bill O’Reilly as the #1 name in cable news, I wouldn’t have been surprised, at all.
 But I’d have been shocked if you told me she got to the top by being Bill O’Reilly.